BioinformaticsLabAtMUN/PangenomeAnalysis/README.md

 ## Downloading PDB files for Foldseek

 If you are running Foldseek clustering, you need AlphaFold PDB files for your proteins.
+These PDF files have to be stored in the pdb_directory defined in the nextflow.config file.
 A download script is provided in the `Download PDBs/` directory:

 ```bash
 cd "Download PDBs"
 bash download_pdbs.sh
 ```

-See `Download PDBs/README.md` for full instructions on how to use the script.
+See `Download PDBs/README.md` for full instructions on how to use this script.

 If you already have Foldseek clusters from a previous run, you can skip this by setting `use_existing_foldseek_clusters = true` in `nextflow.config`.